microsoft/pai/docs/user/job_submission.md

 In OpenPAI, all jobs are represented by [YAML](https://yaml.org/), a markup language.
 You can click the button **Edit YAML** below to edit the YAML definition directly.
 You can also export and import YAML files using the **Export** and **Import** button.

 ## Job workflow

 Once job configuration is ready, next step is to submit it to OpenPAI.
-To submit a job, it's recommended to use [Visual Studio Code Client](../../contrib/pai_vscode/VSCodeExt.md).
+Besides webportal, it's also recommended to use [Visual Studio Code Client](../../contrib/pai_vscode/VSCodeExt.md) or [python sdk] to submit jobs.

-Note, both web UI and the Visual Studio Code Client through [RESTful API](../rest-server/API.md) to access OpenPAI.
-The RESTful API can be used to customize the client experience.

-After received job configuration, OpenPAI processes it as below steps.
+After receiving job configuration, OpenPAI processes it as below steps:

 1. Wait for resource allocated.
 OpenPAI waits enough resources including CPU, memory, and GPU are allocated.
 If there is enough resource, the job starts very soon.
 If there is not enough resource, job is queued and wait on previous jobs completing and releasing resource.